j14159/j14159.github.com/source/_posts/2012-10-21-pawnshop-in-which-i-learn-erlang-and-clojure-for-some-good.markdown

 The basic technical bits:

 * This will be a single monolithic project, no interdependent services.
-* It will be heterogenous in that I want to be able to run the Erlang version side by side with the Clojure version in the same cluster, off the same database, behind the same load balancer and things should Just Work (TM).
+* It will be heterogeneous in that I want to be able to run the Erlang version side by side with the Clojure version in the same cluster, off the same database, behind the same load balancer and things should Just Work (TM).
 * I'm going to use standard web frameworks, likely [Noir](http://webnoir.org) and either [Chicago Boss](http://chicagoboss.org) or [Nitrogen](http://nitrogenproject.com)
 * The only data store I'll be using is Riak.